relwell/LikeBuster/README.markdown

 because someone is paying Facebook money to spam you.
 Most Facebook users would agree that this is obnoxious.

+LikeBuster is in continuous release, but currently experimental.

-Currently, the extension finds all passive stories (non status updates) that include the term "like" in the story header, and removes that story from your news feed by deleting that DOM element.
+The extension originally just found all passive stories (non status updates) that include the term "like" in the story header, and removes that story from your news feed by deleting that DOM element.
 It's a greedy approach, and it could be improved.
+Improvements are listed in the release notes below.

 Future iterations of this extension will (possibly) include:
 * A blacklist approach tracking a registry of undesirable sources